renukamanavalan/sonic-device-health/go/src/lib/README.md

 Summary:
-    Provides shared common APIs, like log related Provides APIs for clients to communicate with Engine Unit tests
+    Provides shared common APIs, like log related Provides APIs for clients to communicate with Server.
+    The server is referred as Engine as well.
+    The terms server & engine are used interchangeably.
+    Unit tests